eWaterCycle/grpc4bmi/docs/container/usage.rst

 Apptainer is an open source fork of singularity.

-It behaves very similar to singularity so everything described for it also goes for apptainer.
+Apptainer behaves very similar to singularity so everything described in :ref:`Singularity-section` chapter also goes for Apptainer.
-You just need to replace the `singularity` command with `apptainer` and :class:`grpc4bmi.bmi_client_singularity.BmiClientSingularity` class with
+You will need to replace the `singularity` command with `apptainer` and :class:`grpc4bmi.bmi_client_singularity.BmiClientSingularity` class with
 :class:`grpc4bmi.bmi_client_apptainer.BmiClientApptainer` class.

 .. _Apptainer: https://apptainer.org/docs/user/main/